 We didn’t plan our dinner ahead of time the other night so we didn’t have any defrosted meats to make for dinner.
-Therefore, we used some cut up pieces of rotisserie chicken from Costco to make this orzo with chicken and vegetables dish.
+Therefore, we used some cut-up pieces of rotisserie chicken from Costco to make this orzo with chicken and vegetable dish.
 Please forgive me if it makes this not count as a real recipe. 😉

 Level: Easy | Time: 40 min | Servings: 2

 - Bite-sized pieces of rotisserie chicken (as much as you prefer)

 - Green beans (as much as you prefer)

 - Bell peppers (as much as you prefer)

 - Cayenne or chili pepper (to taste)

 - Cut the green beans and bell peppers into bite-sized pieces.